List of Family Affairs characters: Lucy Day

 Lucy Day was played by Julia Lee Smith from 2002 until a few months before the end of the series in 2005.

 Arlo Dean

 Arlo Dean was played by Asier Cebeira from 1999 until 2000.

 Arlo is characterised as a bad boy with a criminal history, which include glue-sniffing, alcoholism, shoplifting, and blackmail.
 He begins a relationship with Gemma Craig and their relationship brings out an Arlo's romantic side.
 He becomes concerned about her well-being around her aunt, Joyce.
 Cebeira told Pomfret that "Arlo's always been to embarrassed to show any affection – he thinks it's girly.
 But he really cares about Gemma and he didn't give a damn about what he had to do to escape Joyce."
 Cebeira preferred his character's wayward ways, adding "Arlo's mischievous streak is more fun to play."
-Pomfret said that it was unlikely Arlo would ever change his behavior.
+Pomfret said that it was unlikely Arlo would ever change his behaviour.